MrFlufficans/DK2ModderUtilities/README.md

 4. After putting in the Details it will download the Repo and Extract it.
 5. You are now Free to place the Mod Folder into your Mods Folder, or Use my Mod Installer
 6. Simply make a readme.txt and put the Mods Name on the First Line and save, Now run the Installer

+# Mod Boot Strap -P
+This Tool More or less Generates a Blank slate mod for you to work with.
+At the moment it only generates a mod.xml but I plan to update it Soon.

+1. Just run the script with Powershell and it will give you prompts.
+2. After filling in the Prompts there should be a generated Mod Folder placed into your Mods Folder.
+3. Profit?